HelgaSen/Workshop3/Instruction_git.md

     git branch -d

-The branch must be fully merged in its upstream branch.
+**<span style="color:#CD5C5C"> Be careful!</span>**  The branch must be fully merged in its upstream branch.
 It is important to type small letter, otherwise you will kill forcely your unmerged job.